Read Nagarjuna with voice, context, and method in the same frame.

 - Influence trail: Buddhist philosophy, metaphysics, skepticism, comparative philosophy, and critiques of essence.

-- Voice and method: Preserve the way the philosopher thinks, especially where reductio and middle-way analysis: he shows that views collapse when they treat things as self-subsisting in the wrong way shapes the content.
+- Method: Reductio and middle-way analysis: he shows that views collapse when they treat things as self-subsisting in the wrong way.

 Prompt 2: Identify Nagarjuna's major concepts, methods, or questions.